ajermakovics/cassandra-spy/README.md

 CassandraSpy is a library that helps you:

 - Start embedded Cassandra
-- Throw exceptions for certain queries
+- Throw exceptions for certain queries so you can test how your application handles them
+- Query Cassandra

+Exceptions are triggered in Cassandra server so your application code does not need to be changed and does not need to use mocks.

-Implemented as a JUnit rule but can also be used in other contexts like Cucumber tests.
+Cassandra-Spy is implemented as a JUnit rule but can also be used in other contexts like Cucumber scenarios.

 ## Usage